 - This is a vehicle that can travel over mud, gravel, or up inclines with ease.

 - The 300-watt motor is easy to charge and is fairly powerful.

 - This is a dirt- and mud-resistant Swagtron board, and it’s even splashproof.

 - Like other models of Swagtron, it is Bluetooth connected and has speakers for music playback.

 - The pedal portion of the vehicle grips easily.

 - It’s fairly easy to take with you since it only weighs 30 pounds.

 Similarly to the Outlaw, the miniPLUS is designed with serious riders in mind.
 It has a larger weight capacity than is typical of Segways, and it has an even sturdier build quality.
 It packs in plenty of illumination and also has some very capable, shock-absorbing tires.

-- Up to 22.5 miles of range and 12.5 mph of top speed (based on rider's weight and riding habits)
+- Up to 22.5 miles of range and 12.5 mph of top speed (varies with rider's weight and riding habits).

 Here are a few other key features: